Academy of Performing Arts, Tel Aviv: Program of studies

-The Academy's curriculum is not unified, and does not operate according to built-in program.
+The Academy's curriculum is not unified and does not operate according to built-in program.
 Each student selects her/his personal curriculum, consulted by the faculty, reflecting one's proclivities and abilities.
 The Academy's program is varied in acting and performance methods and styles, attempting to expose the students to a large variety of approaches to theatre and film performance and become, as much as possible, a multi-styled creators and performers.
-Thus many of the Academy's classes aim both as training workshops as well as performance targeted, leading to a final project finally performed in front of internal or external audience.
+Thus, many of the Academy's classes aim both as training workshops as well as performance targeted, leading to a final project finally performed in front of internal or external audience.

 In addition to the regular curriculum, the Academy operates the Academy Theatre which regularly mounts productions of professional standards, involving professional actors, some of whom are the Academy graduates and others graduates of other schools.
-The Academy also holds public discussions and lectures on cultural and artistic matters, and the Academy bar hosts musical programs and small scale shows.
-Assembled from donations from various sources, the Academy has one of the largest theatre and culture library in Tel Aviv, and in 2015 the Gideon Tamir reading corner was inaugurated, for the use of students, faculty and the general public.
+The Academy also holds public discussions and lectures on cultural and artistic matters, and the Academy bar hosts musical programs and small-scale shows.
+Assembled from donations from various sources, the Academy has one of the largest theatre and culture libraries in Tel Aviv, and in 2015 the Gideon Tamir reading corner was inaugurated, for the use of students, faculty and the general public.